ImpulsiviTyPaRRot/Parrotx2-Wifies/README.md

   I love em so much :D

-  Btw I am still watching Unstable, I didn't finish it yet, so please if something happens to these guys, don't spoiler!
+  Btw I am still watching Unstable, I didn't finish it yet, so please if something happens to these guys, no spoilers!

  • _Spyglass_ •